KelvinSilva2005/Kelvin-Melere-da-Silva/README.md

 # Hi, I'm Kelvin! 👋

-I'm a Computer Science student passionate about technology, programming, databases, and software development.
+I'm a **Computer Science student** passionate about technology, programming, databases, and software development.

 I'm currently focused on improving my skills and building practical projects that combine programming, data, databases, and artificial intelligence.

-🚀 About Me
+## 🚀 About Me

-🎓 Computer Science student at UNIMATER
+🎓 Computer Science student at **UNIMATER**
-💻 Interested in Software Development, Data Analysis, Databases, and AI 🐍 Currently working mainly with Python
+💻 Interested in **Software Development, Data Analysis, Databases, and AI**
+🐍 Currently working mainly with **Python**
-🗄️ Experience with PostgreSQL, Neo4j, and database management 📊 Interested in Data Analysis and Data Visualization
+🗄️ Experience with **PostgreSQL, Neo4j, and database management**
+📊 Interested in **Data Analysis and Data Visualization**
-🌐 Learning and developing projects with Git, GitHub, and web technologies 🚗 Car enthusiast in my free time
+🌐 Learning and developing projects with **Git, GitHub, and web technologies**
+🚗 Car enthusiast in my free time

-🛠️ Technologies & Tools
+## 🛠️ Technologies & Tools

-Languages
+### Languages

-Python
+🐍 Python
-SQL
+🗃️ SQL
-JavaScript
+🌐 JavaScript
-HTML & CSS
+📄 HTML & CSS

-Databases
+### Databases

-PostgreSQL
+🐘 PostgreSQL
-Neo4j
+🔷 Neo4j

-Tools
+### Tools

-Git & GitHub
+🔧 Git & GitHub
-VS Code
+💻 VS Code
-pgAdmin
+🗄️ pgAdmin
-Streamlit
+📊 Streamlit

-📌 What I'm Working On
+## 📌 What I'm Working On

 I'm constantly working on academic and personal projects to improve my development skills and gain real-world experience.

-Currently, I'm especially interested in projects involving databases, data analysis, artificial intelligence, and intelligent systems.
+Currently, I'm especially interested in projects involving **databases, data analysis, artificial intelligence, and intelligent systems**.

-📫 Let's Connect
+## 📫 Let's Connect

 I'm always interested in learning, collaborating on projects, and connecting with other developers and technology enthusiasts.